jdockerty/squirrel/README.md

 This follows a simple structure and exposes a very common API surface: `set(k,v)`, `get(k)`, and `remove(k)`.

+### Get

+A `get(k)` operation will read from the running store via its `keydir`.
+The value **must** exist here in order for it to be returned[^1], as the `keydir` contains a mapping of all known values and their respective offsets in the active or commpacted log files.

+[^1]: When a call to `open` is done, the directory is scanned for any log files, which means that in the event of a crash or restart the `keydir` is always rebuilt to its prior state.

+If a key exists its containing log file is opened, the offset is seeked, and the entry deserialised for return.

+In the event of a `None` value, this signifies either a tombstone value (from prior removal) or a key which has never existed.
+In either case, the value does not exist in the `keydir` so no value is returned.

+### Set

 ```mermaid
 sequenceDiagram
     participant client